3 Musketeers Bars

 © Denzil Green

-Three (3) Musketeers is a candy bar sold in America and in Canada.
+Three (3) Musketeers is a candy bar sold in the United States and in Canada.
 It is whipped chocolate nougat coated with milk chocolate.

 In America, the wrapper portrays the three musketeers: Athos, Porthos and D’Artagnan.
 Even though D’Artagnan was a johnny-come lately musketeer, a now-unknown marketer decided to choose D’Artagnan instead of the original musketeer, Aramis.